 BEHR’s Premium semi-transparent wood stain offers a 100% acrylic formula that penetrates into the wood to deliver complete protection from the elements on decks, fences, and siding.
 The silicone-fortified formula protects from the sun’s harmful UV rays.
 Behr’s Premium Semi-Transparent Wood Stain is available in 83 custom colors allowing the natural wood grain to show through.

 Appearance After Initial Stain Application: 2

 – Behr’s Premium Deck Stain is a 100% acrylic stain which means it is a water based product.
-We found that the stain does not penetrate into the wood as promised in it’s description.
-Product had the look of a semi-solid stain not a semi-transparent stain.
+We found that the stain does not penetrate into the wood as promised in its description.
+The product had the look of a semi-solid stain, not a semi-transparent stain.
 80-90% of the wood grain was masked by the heavy pigment.
 A good way to describe the finished appearance is to compare Behr Deck Stain to a watered down paint.
-The Cedar color we choose was much darker/redder then other brands.
+The Cedar color we choose was much darker/redder than other brands.